openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step2.md

 COPY playbook.yaml ${HOME}/playbook.yaml
 ```

-## Generating a project skeleton preconfigured to use a Playbook
+## Preconfiguration for using a Playbook (instead of a Role)

-If you know from the start that you want to use a Playbook instead of a Role, you can generate a skeleton project with a playbook preconfigured:
+If you know from the start that you want your Operator to use a Playbook instead of a Role, you can generate your project skeleton with the `--generate-playbook` flag:

 `operator-sdk new --type ansible --kind Foo --api-version foo.example.com/v1alpha1 foo-operator --generate-playbook --skip-git-init`